RownakM/placeprep/README.md

 ## Optimizations

-Looking into the future prospect of the project , we will add some more features like
+Looking into the future prospects of the project , we will add some more features like

 - Login Credentials
 - Mock Test / Interviews